mayk93/Bounce/README.md

 `bounce.js` contains a class definition and utility function definitions.
 The other file, `bounce_logic.js` makes uses of the class and the functions.

-The class `Board` is a manager for the canvas and the ball.
-It keeps track of the current position of the ball via `current_ball_position_x` and `current_ball_position_y`, weather the ball is spawned or not, what forces are applied in what direction, etc.
+The class `Board` is a manager for the canvas and the balls.
+It keeps track of the balls and the application of forces for each individual ball.
+By application I mean indirectly, it ensures each individual ball invokes it's force application method.

-Rendering is handled by the `Board` it's self, by cleaning the entire canvas and redrawing the ball in the correct position.
-It is also responsible for applying forces to the ball, in order to make it behave is intended.
+Rendering is handled by the `Board` it's self, by cleaning the entire canvas and redrawing the balls in the correct position.

+The class `Ball` is a representation of each individual ball.
+It keeps track of it's own position and the forces that are applied to it.
+It also keeps a id, used to ensure collisions are not counted against it's self and a collision counter, to destroy balls that are stuck in a collision loop.

 ---